MYSTERY SCIENCE THEATER 3000

 • Mary Jo also provided the commentary for this episode in our season seven episode guide.
 Did she mention she loves Dablone?
 Yes.
 Yes, she did.

-• Fans had been getting episodes pretty regular for the past month, but this was the last one we would get until mid-May (about 10 weeks away) and THAT would would the last one we’d get for close to a year…:::sigh:::?
+• Fans had been getting episodes pretty regular for the past month, but this was the last one we would get until mid-May (about 10 weeks away) and THAT would would the last one we’d get for many months.

 • By this time, fans knew the show had been canceled on CC and suddenly, on this brand new thing called World Wide Web, there were already hundreds of “Save MST3K” sites.
 It would be several more months before Sci-Fi Channel would make the announcement that the show was coming back.